Geeklog-Plugins/downloads/README.md

 ## Main Features

-* Files can be organized by categories
+* Files can be organized by categories and sub categories
 * Users can submit files which then can be approved by the Admin
+* The Advanced Editor can be used  for file descriptions
 * Files can have comments and ratings
 * Can group files by Name
-* Files can have an image, version number, summary, etc...
+* Files can have a snapshot, version number, summary, etc...
 * Uses Geeklog Configuration system
+* Multi-language support

 ## Other Information